NeptunKid/store-locator/README.md

 # TO-DO:

--[ ] Fix the bug of positioning on Android Wechat browser (which is evil): dropdown button & menu list & scroll bar not correctly positioned
+- [ ] Fix the bug of positioning on Android Wechat browser (which is evil): dropdown button & menu list & scroll bar not correctly positioned.
--[ ] Add shadowed triangles to the bottom of tabs
+- [ ] Add shadowed triangles to the bottom of tabs
--[ ] Shorten mobile page to fit phone screens (able to be viewed within a single viewport on iPhone6).
+- [ ] Shorten mobile page to fit phone screens (able to be viewed within a single viewport on iPhone6).
--[ ] Further polish ui style.
+- [ ] Further polish ui style.
--[ ] Dynamically load mobile version of Baidu Map api when detecting useragent to be mobile device.
+- [ ] Dynamically load mobile version of Baidu Map api when detecting useragent to be mobile device.